chwhiz/PermitTrack/README.md

-# ww's permit checker
+# ww's permit lookup

 230527

-this is a simple permit checker made out of PHP that I made to make permit checking more easier. i made this while I'm bored lol the site is in https://www.devirent.com/permit but it requires login to access lol
+this is a simple permit lookup made out of PHP that I made to make permit checking more easier. i made this while I'm bored lol the site is in https://www.devirent.com/permit but it requires login to access lol